MiczFlor/RPi-Jukebox-RFID/components/bluetooth-sink-switch/README.md

 **Volume attenuation**

 Speakers and Headphones can have very different maximum volume levels.
 This sometimes leads to very strong volume level changes when switching between speakers and headphones.
-Restructing the maximum volume with the Phoniebox-integrated max-volume setting does no yield the desired effect, as this is a single setting and does not differentiate between different audio sinks.
+Restricting the maximum volume with the Phoniebox-integrated max-volume setting does no yield the desired effect, as this is a single setting and does not differentiate between different audio sinks.

 The solution is adding a `softvol` component to the /etc/asound.conf.
 You may already have one set up, if your soundcard does not have a hardware volume control.
 Then it is easy!
 The `softvol` copmonent adds a systemwide ALSA-based volume control for a hardware soundcard.
 You will need to give it a name, that does **not** exist!
 Check with `$ amixer scontrols` first, which names are already taken.
 Here, I have choosen *Master*.
 This will work even if your soundcard has a hardware volume control.